alegrey91/thinkpad-led/README.md

 # thinkpad-led

-This little tool allow you to manage the red back led of your Thinkpad.
+This little tool allows you to manage the red back led of your Thinkpad.

 ## Build